| Buying Displayed

 you on the floor model.
 With any luck, the prices will show a

+decrease each time you ask!
 If there is no discount for buying

 the floor model, proceed with caution.
 Don’t let your urge for